 Our Managing General Partner's board of directors is responsible for reviewing and approving valuations of investments that are carried as assets in our financial statements, and the board of directors of the Managing Investment Partner is responsible for reviewing and approving valuations of investments that are carried as assets in the Investment Partnership's financial statements.
 Because valuing investments requires the application of valuation principles to the specific facts and circumstances of the investments, in satisfying their responsibilities, each board of directors utilizes the services of Apollo Alternative Assets and its affiliates to estimate the investment values.
-An investment for which a market quotation is readily available is valued using a market price for the investment as of the end of the applicable accounting period, and an investment for which a market quotation is not readily available is valued at the investment's fair value as of the end of the applicable accounting period as determined in good faith.
-While there is no single standard for determining fair value in good faith, the methodologies described below are generally followed when the fair value of an individual investment is determined.
+An investment for which a market quotation is readily available is valued using a market price or a quoted price from an active market which is either directly or indirectly observable for the investment as of the end of the applicable accounting period.
+An investment for which a market quotation is not readily available is valued at the investment's fair value as of the end of the applicable accounting period as determined in good faith.
+While there is no single method for determining fair value in good faith, the methodologies described below are generally followed when the fair value of an individual investment is determined.